Mattanawcook Academy

-Mattanawcook Academy is a public high school located in Lincoln, Maine, United States, that was founded in 1847 as Lincoln High School.
+Mattanawcook Academy is a public high school located in Lincoln, Maine, United States.

+The Maine Department of Education assigns schools to unorganized areas.
+Molunkus (TA R5 WELS) is assigned to this school.

+History

+It was founded in 1847 as Lincoln High School.
 The name was changed to Mattanawcook Academy in 1850.
 On July 1, 1968, the towns of Chester, Burlington, Lowell, Lincoln, Mattawamkeag, and Macwahoc joined for mutual benefit and formed Regional School Unit No. 67 which now comprises Mattanawcook Academy, Mattanawcook Junior High School, and Ella P. Burr Elementary School.

-School mascot
+School mascot and colors

 The Mattanawcook Academy mascot is the lynx.

-School colors

 The school colors are maroon and gray.